Vz0n/discord_hacking/README.md

 #### Did you get paid?

 Yes, I got bounties from various developers.
-The rewards ranged from Discord Nitro to real money. (for those who want amounts, the sole `query_injection` section has 505€ worth)
+The rewards ranged from Discord Nitro to real money.

 #### Isn't this illegal?